sjackman/white-spruce-organelles-paper/white-spruce-organelles.md

 RNA was extracted from eight samples, three developmental stages and five mature tissues: megagametophyte, embryo, seedling, young buds, xylem, mature needles, flushing buds and bark, described in @warren2015improved.
 These samples were sequenced with the Illumina HiSeq 2000 [@warren2015improved].
 The RNA-seq data was used to quantify the transcript abundance of the annotated mitochondrial genes using the software Salmon [@patro2014sailfish].

 The software used in this analysis and their versions are listed in supplementary Table\ S1.
+All software tools were installed using Homebrew (<http://brew.sh>).

 Methods used to assemble the plastid genome
 ------------------------------------------------------------